mrRobot62/vtx_power_measure/README.md

 Python script based on a pandas library.
 It can be used to work with an Immersion RF-Meter v2.

+This script is not finished at all and in an alpha-release status ;-).

+## Note
+This software is tested on OSX only and should be running on Linux as well.
+Working unter Windows is ongoing.

 # Immersion RF-Meter V2
 https://www.immersionrc.com/fpv-products/rfpwrv2/